FNA is a reimplementation of the Microsoft XNA Game Studio 4.0 Refresh libraries, the framework with which I started learning to create video games.

 Get the fnalibs and compile for the platform

-This is the more important step, FNA uses natives libraries to develop and run games, the FNA team provides the native libraries for Windows, Linux, and x86_64 macOS but for arm64 we need to compile by our self, but thanks to TheSpydog
+This is the more important step, FNA uses natives libraries to develop and run games,

-and his repo, we can compile our libraries easier than before.
+and his repo, we can compile

 First, you need to download the repo: https://github.com/TheSpydog/fnalibs-apple-builder